endpointmanager/networkusage-powershell/README.md

 ### Setup

-* Copy the compiled dll-file (endpointmanager.networkusage.dll) including the folder containing the help files (en-US) to %ProgramFiles%\WindowsPowerShell\Modules\endpointmanager
+* Extract the folder (endpointmanager.networkusage) from the Release-zip to %ProgramFiles%\WindowsPowerShell\Modules\endpointmanager
-* OR use "Import-Module endpointmanager.networkusage.dll" within your powershell script
+* OR extract the Release-zip to your project path and use "Import-Module endpointmanager.networkusage.**psd1**" in your custom powershell script

 ## License